20 Best Vietnamese Restaurants in Hanoi

 Is tipping expected at Vietnamese restaurants?

 Tipping is not mandatory but is appreciated, especially in mid-range and upscale restaurants.
 A tip of 5-10% of the bill is customary for good service.
+Some restaurants may include service charge on the bills.

 Are English menus available?